simnalamburt/arc311/Lab1/Lab1.md

 3. On the next screen, Step 2, leave the *Stack Name* at the default of **ARC311** and click **Next**.
 > Note:  If you are sharing accounts, and someone has this stack name, this stack will fail.
 We suggest you do not share accounts, but if you have no other alternative, make sure you launch in  different regions.

 4. On the Configure Stack Options page, accept all the defaults and click **Next**.
-Finally, on the Review page, check the **IAM Resource Acknowledgement** box and click **Create Stack**.
+Finally, on the Review page, check all the **Acknowledgement** boxes and click **Create Stack**.
 It will take a approximitely 10 minutes for the Stack to create.
-Wait until the stack is fully launched and shows a Status of CREATE_COMPLETE.
+Wait until the `ARC311` stack is fully launched and shows a Status of `CREATE_COMPLETE`.
-> This CloudFormation template will launch multiple child stacks.
-Once complete, you will have 2 VPCs with subnets, NAT Gateways, security groups, etc.  Additonally, it will launch a Cloud9 instance, an Elastic Container Service (ECS) cluster, an Application Load Balancer, and 2 services that will run in the ECS cluster (Website service and product service)
+> This CloudFormation template will launch **multiple child stacks**.
+Once complete, you will have 2 VPCs with subnets, NAT Gateways, security groups, etc.  Additonally, it will launch a Cloud9 instance, an Elastic Container Service (ECS) cluster, an Application Load Balancer, and 2 services that will run in the ECS cluster (Website service and Product service).

 ### Configuring VPC Flow Logs
 Some of our traffic will be using public IP addresses and then we will make our application private.
 VPC flow logs will help us identify what tarffic is allowed and denied.
 We will write the *VPC flow logs* to *S3* and later use *Athena* to query them in an optional lab.
 You can learn more about VPC flow logs and the record syntax here in the [VPC Flow Flogs Documentation.](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html)

-7. From the Cloudformation Console, click on your main ARC311 stack (the master stack).
+7. From the Cloudformation Console, select your main ARC311 stack (the master stack).

 	![Cloudformation Console](../images/parent-stack.png)

-8. When the stack creation is complete, click the **Outputs** tab for the stack and find the S3 bucket ARN.
+8. When the stack creation is complete, click the **Outputs** tab for the stack and find the S3 bucket ARN ([Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)).
 Copy this ARN to your clipboard or notepad.
 You will need this in a later step.

 	![Cloudformation Console](../images/s3-output.png)

 2. Open the [*VPC console*](https://console.aws.amazon.com/vpc/) in a *NEW* tab in your browser.  *Look in the top right-had corner and confirm that you are in the same region you launched your template in!*  This will save a lot of back and forth in the management console.
 From the right-hand navigation pane, click **Your VPCs**.
-You should see 2 VPCs created by Cloudformatin as well as the default VPC.
+You should see 2 VPCs created by Cloudformation as well as the default VPC.

 	![VPC Console](../images/vpc-console1.png)